 The Fundraising Ask Letter for Local and Corporate Sponsors

 While local businesses can be reached much more easily, corporate sponsors are often accustomed to non-profit organizations reaching out to them for donations.
-Since corporate sponsors often allocate a certain amount of their finances towards matching gifts, grants and donation programs, begin with an online search.
+Since corporations often allocate a certain amount of their finances towards corporate fundraising efforts, matching gifts, grants and donation programs, begin with an online search.
 Many times, they already have a procedure or web page in place for submitting a fundraising ask letter or inquiry.
 If there is just an email to inquire about donations or sponsorship, here is a fundraising ask letter template to invite a conversation to further discuss sponsorship opportunities.
 Remember that the goal of a letter or email is to get a face to face meeting, where you can make a personal connection.

 Dear [Name of Contact Person],